 Services Offered

-Basic tax preparation and bookkeeping are lower risk than audit, financial advisory, or insolvency work.
-The broader your service range, the greater your exposure to professional indemnity claims - and the higher your premium.
+Straightforward tax preparation and BAS lodgement are lower risk than audit, financial advisory, or insolvency work.
+The broader and more complex your service offering, the higher your exposure to professional indemnity claims and the more you will pay.

 💰